 No value has been attributed in the MCEV to in-force or new business for other lines of business.
 In Group MCEV these lines of business are considered on an unadjusted IFRS basis in accordance with the MCEV Principles, whereas in Mediolanum's Group Embedded Value, asset management and Italian banking business have been considered on an embedded value basis.
 During March 2013 Mediolanum S.p.A. acquired Mediolanum Assicurazioni SpA, the non-life insurance company that is now part of the Group.
 No value has been calculated for this entity which has been treated, as for other lines of business, on an unadjusted IFRS basis in both the Group MCEV and Group Embedded Value.
-The other change on the Group Embedded Value perimeter as at December 31, 2013, compared to the previous year, is related to the banking business: no value has been attributed in the Group Embedded Value to in-force or new business of the deposit accounts business.
-This change in banking business perimeter is due to the nature of the business, that is an ancillary service of the current accounts and not a separate line of business, and to the volatile duration of the business.
+Coherently with the valuation as at December 31, 2013, no value has been attributed in the Group Embedded Value to in-force or new business of the deposit accounts business, that is an ancillary service of the current accounts and not a separate line of business.
 Mediolanum has calculated the results for its life, asset management and banking businesses distributed in Italy and life and asset management businesses distributed in Spain.
-Towers Watson has continued to calculate the embedded value information which has not been internalised, mainly the adjustments to net asset value and the analysis of earnings.
+Starting from the current evaluation Mediolanum internalised the production of all the embedded value information, mainly the adjustments to net asset value and the analysis of earnings.